 In his groundbreaking 1995 book, Emotional Intelligence, psychologist and New York Times bestselling author Daniel Goleman popularized the term.
 “By teaching people to tune in to their emotions with intelligence and to expand their circles of caring, we can transform organizations from the inside out and make a positive difference in our world,” Goleman says.

 You can draw from Goleman’s teachings and tap into your emotional intelligence as an employer.
 Then, you can cultivate these qualities within your team.
-This guide will help you build emotional intelligence within yourself and your workplace.
+This guide will help you build emotional intelligence within your workplace.

 Why Emotional Intelligence is Important in the Workplace

 Psychologists Peter Salovey and John D. Mayer, leading researchers on the topic, define emotional intelligence as recognizing and understanding emotions in yourself and others.
 Furthermore, they note that emotionally intelligent people use this understanding to make decisions, solve problems, and communicate with others.

 Emotional intelligence is vital in the workplace.
 It can help you manage everything from conflict and stress to interpersonal communication.
 A culture of emotional intelligence can help build psychological safety and ultimately improve your workplace culture and productivity.
 It can also help you attract and retain employees in a tight labor market.